bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-openpgp.md

 1.   :material-key-alert: The "`>`" is no longer present, signifying that the key material is present on the local keyring once again.

-***We're now ready to copy the subkeys over to your new Yubikey!*** Like before, however, this is a one-way operation.
+***We're now ready to copy the subkeys over to your new Yubikey.*** Like before, however, this is a one-way operation.
 Transferring the keys will once again replace the keys in your keyring with stubs.
 If this is your first time transferring private keys to Yubikey, read through the entire process carefully so you know what to expect.

 You're going to need to ...